awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-reboot.md

 When developing scripts that reboot managed instances, make the scripts idempotent so that script execution continues where it left off after the reboot\.

-Here is an outline example of an idempotent script the reboots the instance mutliple times\.
+Here is an outline example of an idempotent script the reboots the instance multiple times\.

 ```
 $name = Get current computer name